GPCsolutions/doliwoo/CONTRIBUTING.md

 Documentation
 -------------
-The documentation is maintained on the [Wiki](https://github.com/GPCsolutions/doliwoo/wiki)
+The documentation is maintained on the [Wiki](https://github.com/GPCsolutions/doliwoo/wiki).

+Access is currently restricted but you can suggest edits in the [Issues](https://github.com/GPCsolutions/doliwoo/issues).